 got split into two code paths

-because that's how Clojure lazy sequences work.
-Let's try to converge those code
+because that's how Clojure lazy sequences behave.
+Let's try to converge those

-paths, and this time, we'll have to write a transform manually.
-First, select
+code paths, and this time, we'll have to write a transform manually.
+First,

-"Replace" in the dropdown on the right and click "Add".
-By looking at the
+click the "+Replace" button on the sidebar.
+By looking at the flamegraph, we

-flamegraph, we have to find where the paths diverged and at which frame we want
+have to find where the paths diverged and at which frame we want to bring them

 This regex matches the end of the seq-reduce